MicrosoftDocs/windows-dev-docs/windows-apps-src/composition/composition-visual-tree.md

 visual.Brush = _compositor.CreateColorBrush(Color.FromArgb(0xFF, 0xFF, 0xFF, 0xFF));
 ```

-While this is only a few lines of code it demonstrates a powerful concept, [**SpriteVisual**](https://msdn.microsoft.com/library/windows/apps/Mt589433) objects are the heart of the effects system.
+While this is only a few lines of code, it demonstrates a powerful concept: [**SpriteVisual**](https://msdn.microsoft.com/library/windows/apps/Mt589433) objects are the heart of the effects system.
 The **SpriteVisual** allows for great flexibility and interplay in color, image and effect creation.
-The **SpriteVisual** is a single visual type that can fill a 2D rectangle with a brush, in this case a solid color.
+The **SpriteVisual** is a single visual type that can fill a 2D rectangle with a brush, in this case, a solid color.

 ## Clipping a Visual